AlbertShuxiangLi/uselatexandr/stepbystepinstruction.md

 ---
 #### Step-by-step Instruction, Utilizing Ubuntu and github
 #### For Linux users (for example, Ubuntu 15.04)
-- Install livetex from Ubuntu Software Center by search “texlive”.
+- Install texlive from Ubuntu Software Center by search “texlive”.
 Otherwise, in the terminal
       - sudo apt-get install texlive
 - Install git from Ubuntu Software Center by search “r-base”.
 Otherwise, in the terminal
       - sudo apt-get update